Trump Uses Executive Pen To Chip Away At Obamacare

 Critics complain the president's move could make matters worse — offering a cheaper option for younger, healthier insurance customers but driving up prices for those who need coverage most.

-Broader access to so-called association health plans, or AHPs, is an idea that's been promoted by Sen. Rand Paul, R-Ky.
+Broader access to so-called association health plans, or AHPs, is an idea that has been promoted by Sen. Rand Paul, R-Ky.

 "President Trump is doing what I believe is the biggest free-market reform of health care in a generation," Paul said during a signing ceremony in the White House Roosevelt Room.
 "This reform, if it works and goes as planned, will allow millions of people to get insurance across state lines at an inexpensive price."